-NOTE: Fees are due and payable at the time of registration.
+Fees are due and payable at the time of registration.
 Students will not be able to register for classes if they have any outstanding balance.
+On Thursday, January 5, 2017 students who have any outstanding fee balances for Spring 2017 will be dropped at midnight for non-payment of fees.
+Beginning Friday, January 6, 2017, students will be dropped at midnight the day following their registration for non-payment of outstanding fees.

 Students who are classified as California residents as defined in the California Education Code will be charged an enrollment fee, a health services fee and a student representation fee.
 An optional student body fee also will be assessed.
 In accordance with California law, enrollment fees may be waived for California residents who demonstrate financial need and qualify for a Board of Governors Fee Waiver (BOGFW).
 For additional information contact the College's Financial Aid Office.